-Using praise, playtime or dog treats as a reward for good behavior can make the introduction process a lot easier, especially for very anxious animals.
-However, if you are doing a dog-to-dog introduction, this can create a sense of competition in them from the start and cause some problems in the future.
+Using praise, playtime or treats as a reward for good behavior will make the introduction process smoother, especially for very anxious animals.
+However, note that if you are doing a dog-to-dog introduction, this can create a sense of competition in them from the start and cause some problems in the future.
 Playtime can also increase the level of excitement in dogs, which can, in turn, increase the nervousness.

 7. Keep Up the Routine